zaiisao/Documentation/en/Video/custom_video_mac.md

 ### Customize the Audio Source

-Use the push method to customize the audio source, where the SDK conducts no data processing to the audio frame, such as noise reduction.
+Use the push method to customize the audio source, where the SDK by default conducts no data processing to the audio frame, such as noise reduction.
+Implement noise reduction on your own if you have such requirements.

 ```swift
 // swift